Joan Carroll: Childhood career

 Carroll was born Joan Marie Felt to Wright and Freida Felt on January 18, 1931.

 Carroll developed into an excellent singer and tap dancer at the Fanchon and Marco Dancing School in Hollywood, and became an accomplished child actress.
 Her stage name was changed to Carol and then Carroll.

 Between 1937 and 1940 she appeared in supporting roles in several movies.
 Her big break came the 1940 film, Primrose Path, as Ginger Rogers's younger sister, for which she won a Critics Award.
-The same year she became the first child star to be summoned from Hollywood in order to appear in the leading role in a Broadway musical, Panama Hattie, which ran from October 30, 1940 to January 3, 1942.
+The same year she became the first child star to be summoned from Hollywood in order to appear in the leading role in a Broadway musical, Panama Hattie, which ran from October 30, 1940, to January 3, 1942.

 Carroll became RKO Radio Pictures' resident juvenile personality in both "A" and "B" pictures.
 RKO starred Carroll in the leading role with Ruth Warrick in two zany comedy vehicles, Obliging Young Lady (1941) and Petticoat Larceny (1943).

 She continued to work in films as an adolescent, but less frequently.
 Two of her best-remembered pictures came from this period: Meet Me in St. Louis (1944) as Judy Garland and Margaret O'Brien's sister, and The Bells of St. Mary's (1945), in which she played "the sensitive child of separated parents."

-Later life
+Later life and death

-After The Bells of St. Mary's in 1945, Carroll retired.
+After 1950, Carroll retired.
 In 1951, she married James Joseph Krack.

 She and her brother donated a historic family lamp to the Nevada State Museum on July 7, 2011.